-For a detailed description of these mutual fund risks, see What are the specific risks of investing in a mutual fund? beginning on page 157.
+For a detailed description of these mutual fund risks, see What are the specific risks of investing in a mutual fund? beginning on page 146.

 In addition to the above risks, certain general risks also apply to the Fund.
-See What are the general risks of investing in a mutual fund? beginning on page 152 for a detailed description of the general risks associated with an investment in the Fund.
+See What are the general risks of investing in a mutual fund? beginning on page 141 for a detailed description of the general risks associated with an investment in the Fund.

-As at May 31, 2024, Sun Life Granite Enhanced Income Portfolio, Sun Life Granite 2040 Fund and Sun Life Granite 2045 Fund owned 12.23%, 10.71% and 10.21%, respectively, of the issued and outstanding units of the Fund.
-Please see Large transaction risk on page 165 for details of the risk associated with a possible redemption of units of the Fund by these investors.
+As at May 31, 2025, Sun Life Granite Enhanced Income Portfolio, Sun Life Granite Income Portfolio and Sun Global Dividend Private Pool owned 25.10%, 11.53% and 27.51%, respectively, of the issued and outstanding units of the Fund.
+Please see Large transaction risk on page 154 for details of the risk associated with a possible redemption of units of the Fund by these investors.

 We have classified this Fund's risk level as medium.
-Please see Investment risk classification methodology on page 221 for a description of the methodology we use to classify this Fund's risk level.
+Please see Investment risk classification methodology on page 207 for a description of the methodology we use to classify this Fund's risk level income, capital gains or capital.

-The Fund intends to make monthly distributions at a fixed rate, which may be comprised of income, capital gains or capital.
 The monthly distributions are not intended to reflect the Fund's investment performance and should not be confused with "yield" or "income".
-You can find information on the current monthly distribution amount of the Fund on our website at www.sunlifeglobalinvestments.com. necessary, the Fund will make an additional distribution of income and capital gains in December of each year, though the Fund may make distributions of income, capital gains or capital at any other time as we consider appropriate.
+You can find information on the current monthly distribution amount of the Fund on our website at www.sunlifeglobalinvestments.com.
+If necessary, the Fund will make an additional distribution of income and capital gains in December of each year, though the Fund may make distributions of income, capital gains or capital at any other time as we consider appropriate.